 National advice sites such as the National Autistic Society and the British Dyslexia Trust are also useful sources of information:

 If you still have concerns:

-The school’s complaints policy can be found on our website under by clicking HERE, and parents may also contact the Wokingham Borough SEN team on 0118 9746216.
+The school’s complaints procedure can be found on our website (also see below) and parents may also contact the Wokingham Borough SEN team on 0118 9746216.
 (If you are a Reading resident approach the Reading Borough SEN team on 0118 937 2674.)